pingcap/docs/tidb-cloud/import-with-mysql-cli.md

 # Import MySQL Data via MySQL Commands in Terminal

+This document describes how to import data into TiDB Cloud via MySQL CLI.
+You can import data from an SQL file or a CSV file.
+The following sections provide step-by-step instructions for importing data from each type of file.

 ## Prerequisites

-Before you can import data via MySQL CLI to TiDB Cloud, you should have the following prerequisites in place:
+Before you can import data via MySQL CLI to TiDB Cloud, you need the following prerequisites:

-- Access to your TiDB Cloud Cluster.
-If you don't have a TiDB cluster, you can create one as [follows](/develop/dev-guide-build-cluster-in-cloud.md).
+- You have access to your TiDB Cloud Cluster.
+If you do not have a TiDB cluster, create one following the instructions in [Build a TiDB Serverless Cluster](/develop/dev-guide-build-cluster-in-cloud.md).
-- MySQL CLI installed on your local machine.
+- Install MySQL CLI on your local computer.

-## Steps

-### 1. Connect to your TiDB Cloud Cluster
+## Step 1.
+Connect to your TiDB Cloud cluster

 Connect to your TiDB cluster depending on the TiDB deployment option you have selected.